Top 5 Bestselling Pickup Trucks in the Philippines 2018 – UPDATED

 If you’re into a more luxurious and refined Ranger, then try the “Wildtrak.”
 This model has actually catapulted the Ranger as Europe’s biggest selling pickup truck in 2015.
 The newest Wildtrak is impressive, but if Ford can just organize its gauge clusters and work on faster downshifting response, then we’ll be mighty pleased.

-The Ranger comes with a turbocharged 2.2-liter Duratorq TDCi diesel (turbocharged) mated with either a five-speed MT or six-speed MT, or six-speed AT.
-Its top offering, the Ranger Wildtrak 4×4, offers a turbocharged 2.2- or 3.2-liter engine, either in 6-speed MT or 6-speed AT.
+The Ranger comes with a turbocharged 2.2L Duratorq TDCi diesel that comes with either a 6-speed manual transmission or 6-speed automatic transmission.
+Its top-variant, the Ranger Wildtrak 4×4 offers a twin-turbo 2.0L in 10-speed automatic.

 1. Toyota Hilux